Gen V

 Nudity, sex and sexual themes

 There are sex scenes.
-In these scenes, nudity is shown, and we see characters having sex.
+In these scenes, nudity is often shown.
 We see detailed shots of breasts and penises.

 Violence

-- A character crawls through a guard’s ear.
-We hear squishy sounds as they weave through their head.
+The strongest scene includes a character crawling through a guard’s ear.
 Blood pours out of the guard’s eyes, nose, and ears.
 The character comes out of the other ear covered in blood.
 This could be disturbing for some viewers.

 Suicide/self-harm